 \subsubsection{Behavioral consistency and experiential standardization}

-This consistency manifests, first, in the robotaxi’s driving behavior.
-Participants emphasized that robotaxis demonstrate sustained attentiveness while driving.
+This consistency manifested, first, in the robotaxi’s driving behavior.
+Participants emphasized that robotaxis demonstrated sustained attentiveness while driving.
 As P11 noted, \textit{``One good thing is that you don’t have to worry about the driver.
-Sometimes human drivers might use their phones and get distracted.
-With robotaxi, you don’t have to worry about that.''} Beyond attentiveness, robotaxis were also perceived as emotionally neutral and rule-abiding.
-P12 contrasted robotaxis with human drivers who may display aggression or emotional reactions in traffic, \textit{``Some drivers can be irritable, and when someone cuts in, they may start arguing or competing with other drivers.
-Robotaxi will follow the rules very strictly.
-For passengers, it feels more rational because it doesn’t show emotions.''} Moreover, robotaxis do not introduce ad hoc or last-minute changes.
+Sometimes, human drivers might use their phones and get distracted.
+With robotaxis, you don’t have to worry about that.''} Beyond attentiveness, robotaxis were also perceived as emotionally neutral and rule-abiding.
+P12 contrasted robotaxis with human drivers who might display aggression or emotional reactions in traffic, \textit{``Some drivers can be irritable, and when someone cuts in, they may start arguing or competing with other drivers.
+Robotaxis will follow the rules very strictly.
+For passengers, it feels more rational because it doesn’t show emotions.''} Moreover, robotaxis did not introduce ad hoc or last-minute changes.
 As P2 explained, \textit{``One advantage of Apollo Go is that the pick-up point is fixed.
 You just wait there.
 With Didi, drivers sometimes think the traffic isn’t good and change the pick-up location, asking you to walk a bit further and calling to let you know.''}